 We will review this statement annually in accordance with our obligations under the Modern Slavery Act.
 We will also continue to work towards more comprehensive programmes that address the risks of slavery and human trafficking beyond our immediate supply chain.

-This statement has been approved by the board of directors and is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 June 2018.
+This statement has been approved by the board of directors on 19 July 2019 and is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 30 June 2019.

 This statement applies to all our subsidiaries including LA International Computer Consultants Limited.